microsoft/dotnet-apiport/docs/Console/README.md

 ## Alternate modes

 The tool by default will gather the results and submit to a webservice that will analyze the data to determine which APIs need to be addressed.
-For full details on this process, please read the [privacy policy][Privacy Policy].
 There are two alternate modes that can be used to alter this workflow.

 ### See the data being transmitted